Jennie Jackson

-Jennie Jackson (1852 – May 4, 1910) was an American singer and voice teacher.
+Jennie Jackson (c.
+1852 – May 4, 1910) was an American singer and voice teacher.
 She was one of the original members of the Fisk Jubilee Singers, an African-American a cappella ensemble.
 She toured with the group from 1871 to 1877.
 In 1891 she formed her own sextet, the Jennie Jackson Concert Company.

 Early life

-Jennie Jackson was born in Kingston, Tennessee.
+Jennie Jackson was born in Kingston, Tennessee in about 1852.
 Her grandfather was enslaved in the household of Andrew Jackson.
 Her parents were also enslaved, but she was raised in freedom from an early age, after her mother, a laundress, was freed.
 They lived in Nashville, Tennessee, during, and after the American Civil War.
 Jackson enrolled at Fisk Free Colored School as one of its first students after it opened in 1866.
 She joined the Jubilee Singers when they formed in 1871.